The City of Boulder's traffic system is designed to be as efficient as possible while providing safe travel for all transportation options.

 To report a traffic signal outage or other urgent safety issue, call Boulder Police dispatch at 303-441-3333.

-- updating signal timing as traffic volumes and patterns change;
+- updating signal timing as traffic changes;

 - carefully selecting new signal locations.

-Flashing Yellow Arrows for Protected Turns
+Flashing Yellow Arrows for Left Turns

 Flashing yellow arrows: